Updated: Jul 6

 In the west, people look at food in terms of calories and nutrients.
 There’s a lot of focus on getting enough calories in a day, as well as getting enough nutrients.
 There’s this assumption that everyone’s bodies are the same.
 If a food is nutritious, it should be good for everybody.

 TCM typically recommends warm, well-cooked foods.
 The way TCM views digestion is like a cooking pot.
 Our body needs food to be at 37 degrees Celsius to digest it.
-If the food is too cold, then the body needs to divert energy from other parts of the body to warming that food up.
-Well-cooked foods also tend to be softer and basically partially digested, so it takes less energy for the stomach and spleen, which makes it easier on the whole body.
+If the food is too cold, then the body needs to divert energy from other parts of the body to warm up that food.
+Well-cooked foods also tend to be softer and basically partially digested, so it takes less energy for the Stomach and Spleen, which makes it easier on the whole body.

-Raw foods and iced beverages because it they are a shock to the body, and it takes a lot of energy for the body to heat up those foods for digestion.
+Raw foods and iced beverages because they are a shock to the body, and it takes a lot of energy for the body to heat up those foods for digestion.
+(But if your body constitution has too much heat, then these foods can lower your heat)

 Oily, greasy, and deep fried foods because they can easily cause excess dampness, heat, and stagnation.

-Alcohol because it can easily lead to excess heat and is highly damaging to the liver
+Alcohol because it can easily lead to excess heat and is highly damaging to the Liver.
+(But some herbal formulae do use alcohol to treat certain illnesses)

 Clear Bland Diet